Freeze-Thaw Weathering and Degradation: The Effect on Road Pavements

 Stage 3 - Thaw weakening

 Water from the melted ice is trapped in the thawed subgrade above the frozen subgrade zone, with only slow lateral drainage possible.
-The thawed subgrade is saturated and weakened with reduced bearing capacity
+The thawed subgrade is saturated and weakened with reduced bearing capacity.

 Stage 4 - Re-freezing

 The air temperature drops again below zero.
-The pavement freezes down the the frost depth.
+The pavement freezes down the frost depth.
 The saturated upper subgrade re-freezes and expands - loosening the soil particles.

 Stage 5 - Final thaw